 Profile data describes an aspect of a contact's identity.
-Profile data is made up of special properties and custom properties.
-Special properties are natively tracked within Klaviyo and include attributes such as First Active, Last Active, Source, First Name and Last Name.
+Profile data is made up of Klaviyo properties and custom properties.
+Klaviyo properties are natively tracked within Klaviyo and include attributes such as First Active, Last Active, Source, First Name and Last Name.
 Custom properties are additional profile data which you can create and are often specific to your business.
 You have the option to create your own custom properties within Klaviyo such as gender, birthday or product preference.
 Custom properties can also be pulled in through a third-party app integration.
 For example, you can import reviews, ratings or other information not natively tracked within Klaviyo via third-party is not natively tracked within Klaviyo through a third-party app integration.

 - Catalog Data

 Catalog data describes items found within your product catalog.
 This data is frequently modified on your ecommerce platform as you add or remove products from your store.
 Examples of catalog data include variants such as color and size.
 Within Klaviyo, catalog data is pulled in and used to populate product feeds, campaigns, and flow messages.

 Event data can be viewed in the following places within Klaviyo:

 - Metrics tab in Analytics

 All event data associated with a customer can be found in their profile.
 Since you can use event data to build targeted segments and filter flows, you'll find event metrics listed as options within the segment and flow builders.